udzura/slides/rubykaigi2025/script.md

 This snippet is almost a real Wardite code.

 Conversely, while the VM is simple, interacting with the outside world, like handling output, is a bit more difficult.
-To produce output, you must implement at least the WASI function `FD_write`.
+To produce output, you must implement at least the WASI function `fd_write`.
 So, I implemented this as well, having the book made it manageable.

-Afrer all of the coding, "Hello World" worked!
+Afrer all that coding, "Hello World" worked!
 "Hello World" is always a great thing, isn't it?

 Next, I decided to cover the basic instructions of the Wasm Core Spec.